mcasperson/SuseBuildpacks/introduction.md

 ## A sample buildpack

 The buildpack specification has been in development for at least a decade.
-Buildpacks were first conceived by Heroku in 2011, and since then Heroku and Pivotal have worked to formalize the specification as part of the Cloud Native Buildpacks project.
+Buildpacks were first conceived by Heroku in 2011, and since then Heroku and Pivotal have worked to formalize a specification as part of the Cloud Native Buildpacks project.

-Buildpacks have been used by these platforms to take application source code written in a huge variety of languages, compile it into a Docker image, and then host that image on a variety of Platform as a Service (PaaS) offerings.
+Buildpacks have been used by these platforms to consume application source code written in a huge variety of languages, compile it into a Docker image, and then host that image on a variety of Platform as a Service (PaaS) offerings.
 To accommodate the variety of code that developers host on these platforms, the [buildpack interface specification](https://github.com/buildpacks/spec/blob/main/buildpack.md) is quite detailed and flexible.

 Our sample buildpack will be quite simple and use only a subset of the functionality available to us.
 But even with this simple example, we can demonstrate many of the benefits that buildpacks bring to a build pipeline.